AitorSimona/Traverser/README.md

 - Connect a gamepad
 - move with left joystick, aim with right joystick
 - Run keeping left joystick pressed while moving
-- Use A to climb to wall, dismount
+- Use B to climb to wall, dismount
-- Use X to pull up from a ledge, drop down to ledge
+- Use A to pull up from a ledge, drop down to ledge
-- Use X to vault and get on top of platforms
+- Use A to vault and get on top of platforms
 - Use B to drop from platforms
-- Keep left joystick pressed to drop from any ground if Locomotion's Freedrop is not active

 ## TOOLS USED